'Higher Education Is Too Important to Surrender': President Pano Kanelos in New York

 UATX Polaris Fellow Eliana Yang (right) and classmates perform a Mendelssohn string quartet at Maxwell Social in New York

-Following their performance, University of Austin President Pano Kanelos led a lively discussion on the university's vocation.
+Following their performance, University of Austin President Pano Kanelos led a discussion on the university's vocation.

 “We have an obligation to be creators of beauty and to bring our students into that, not just to be passive consumers,” he said.